comicencyclo/comicencyclo/README.md

 ### Hi there 👋

 I am Sandip.
-I am Vice President & Head of AI/ML at TabSquare.ai .
+I am leading Data Science and ML Engineering at Walmart Marketplace .
 I am also a part-time Kaggler and currently a 4X Kaggle Expert.
 You can find me on Kaggle here: https://www.kaggle.com/sandy1112

 My Core Competencies:
   - Large Scale Recommender Systems